 According to the National Highway Traffic Safety Administration (NHTSA), greater than three million individuals are hurt every year in car crashes across the United States.
 In 2017, there were over 57,000 people injured in car accidents in Missouri.

-The various injuries resulting from an auto crash can be as varied as the individual circumstances of each accident, however, there are some sorts of injuries that are more usual than others.
-Some auto crash injuries may resolve within a matter of days with no clinical treatment in all.
-More major injuries could come to be long-term as well as result in some degree of physical disability.
+The various injuries resulting from an auto crash can be as varied as the individual circumstances of each accident.
+However, there are some sorts of injuries that are more common than others, such as traumatic brain injury, head injury, spinal cord injuries, chest injuries, internal injuries, ar and leg injuries, penetrating injuries, knee injuries, head injuries, facial injuries, broken ribs or any other serious injuries.
+Some auto crash injuries may resolve within a matter of days with no clinical treatment at all.
+More major injuries could come to be long-term as well as a result of some degree of physical disability.

 Spine Injuries Explained

 In order to understand a back injury that was sustained in a car accident, you must first understand the anatomy of the human spine.
 The neck also called the cervical spine, consists of the top 7 vertebrae (bones) of the spine.
 The bones are identified by the letter C (for cervical) and then the number of the bone, counting from the top.
 So, C3 is the third cervical vertebra from the top.

 - Missouri Statute of Limitations Personal Injury

 The thoracic vertebrae are located below the cervical spine and consist of the 12 vertebrae starting at the bottom of the neck.
 The ribs attach to these thoracic vertebrae in the back.
 They are identified by the letter “T” and the number of the bone, counting from the top.
 Below the thoracic vertebrae, beginning in the low back area, are the five lumbar vertebrae (L1 through L5), then the sacrum (S-1), and then the coccyx.